wtsi-npg/partisan/README.md

 more details.

-You can work around this by running exporting the relevant variable(s):
+You can work around this by exporting the relevant variable(s):

 ```commandline
     export UID